-Social media tools such as Facebook, Instagram, Twitter, YouTube, and Nextdoor may be used to supplement traditional communication methods and increase meaningful interaction with the communities WILMAPCO serves.
-Staff will share articles, websites, or online information produced by outside sources as appropriate.
-Information may include newspaper articles, municipal websites, other transportation and/or planning agencies or other informational content.
-Social media may also be used to promote WILMAPCO and member agency events through boosted posts.
+Social media tools such as Facebook, Instagram, Twitter, YouTube, and Nextdoor may be used to supplement traditional communication methods and increase meaningful interaction with the communities WILMAPCO serves Social media will be used to promote WILMAPCO and partner organization events and may include boosted posts and events.
+Staff will share articles, websites, or online information as appropriate.
+Staff will also work to create online content via outreach videos focusing WILMAPCO's planning efforts, the planning process, and safety education.